 How to use closures and iterators to improve the I/O project in Chapter 12

-The performance of closures and iterators (spoiler alert: they’re faster than you might think!)
+The performance of closures and iterators (spoiler alert: They’re faster than you might think!)

 We’ve already covered some other Rust features, such as pattern matching and enums, that are also influenced by the functional style.
-Because mastering closures and iterators is an important part of writing idiomatic, fast Rust code, we’ll devote this entire chapter to them.
+Because mastering closures and iterators is an important part of writing fast, idiomatic, fast Rust code, we’ll devote this entire chapter to them.

 Closures